Communist Party of Canada (Marxist–Leninist): Bains' death and legacy

-Bains died in 1997 and his widow, Sandra L. Smith, replaced him as the leader of the CPC(M-L).
-Bains' funeral was a significant occasion for the party who have held several memorials in his honour and, although he was cremated, purchased a grave plot in The National Cemetery of Canada in Ottawa, Canada's national cemetery (which is also the national cemetery for the Canadian Forces and RCMP).
+Bains died in 1997; his widow, Sandra L. Smith, replaced him as the leader of the CPC(M-L).
+Bains' funeral was a significant occasion for the party who have held several memorials in his honour and, although he was cremated, purchased a grave plot in The National Cemetery of Canada in Ottawa, Canada's national cemetery.
 The party eulogy said: